XR2Learn/Enablers-CLI/README.md

 A description of the main changes in the project’s versions can be found at [CHANGELOG.md].

+To check which is your current version, go to the file [setup.cfg](setup.cfg).

 ## License

 Copyright © 2024, Maastricht University